Soso2509/ACIT4630-Project/README.md

 If you want to **start training from scratch**, you need to:
 1. **Delete** the existing TmrlData folder.

-2. Run `newModel.bat` to generate a clean one.
+2. Run `New-Model.bat` to generate a clean one.

 3. Open the config file at `TmrlData/config/config.json`, and **manually update its contents** using the provided config template ([see bottom of this document](#config-template))
 >[!IMPORTANT]
 > Make sure the `"RUN_NAME"` field is set to something **unique**

 #### <ins> Pure Reinforcement Learning (RL) Models </ins>
-To train a model using pure reinforcement learning run `Train RL-model.bat`
+To train a model using pure reinforcement learning run `Train-RL-model.bat`

 The batch file will
 - Start the server `python tmrl/__main__.py --server` on port 55555